groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/basic-usage/convert/spreadsheet.md

 Despite the fact that direct converting tables to other formats can be a very complicated process, **GroupDocs.Conversion for .NET** successfully solves this class of tasks - from developers point of view it is needed to load the source workbook and save the converted document in some other format.
 That’s it!

-## Supported Spreadsheet File Conversions
+## Supported spreadsheet file conversions

 | From | To |
 | --- | --- |